zuahua/common-note/Java/JDBC.md

     ResultSet rs = null;
     try {
         conn = JDBCUtil.getConnection();
-        // 注入sql: select id,name from emploee where name = '1' or 'and password' = '1' or '1'='1'
+        // 注入sql: select id,name from employee where name = '1' or 'and password' = '1' or '1'='1'
         // name = 1' or '
         // password = 1' or '1'='1
-        String sql = "select id,name from emploee where name = '" + name + "'" + " and password = '" + password + "'";
+        String sql = "select id,name from employee where name = '" + name + "'" + " and password = '" + password + "'";
         Statement statement = conn.createStatement();
         statement.execute(sql);